-Equipment Manager 2nd Year N.C.
-State '07
+Equipment Manager 1st Year N.C.
+State '04

-Kenny Simpson enters his second season working with UCLA's equipment staff after having served in a similar capacity at Elon University.
+Kenny Simpson enters his first season working with UCLA's equipment staff after having served in a similar capacity at Elon University.
 Simpson is the department contact for the men's and women's basketball teams.

-Prior to arriving at UCLA, Simpson spent the previous eight years working at Elon University, having started at the school as an assistant equipment manager in August 2007.
+Simpson spent the last eight years working at Elon, having started at the university as an assistant equipment manager in August 2007.
 A graduate of North Carolina State University, Simpson was promoted to head athletic facilities and equipment manager at Elon in 2008.
 Among his primary responsibilities included overseeing day-to-day equipment operations of the athletics department.
-While at Elon, Simpson worked with the football program, as well as the baseball, softball, men's soccer, women's soccer and lacrosse teams.
+While at Elon, Simpson worked with the football program, as well as the baseball, softball, men's soccer, women's soccer and lacrosse teams